German Dog Breeds – Discover These Popular Pups!Last updated: by Jessi Larson

 For many generations, German Pointers have been used in all types of hunting.
 They are also able to transition easily from hunter to family companion, making them a great dog for all types of owners.

-While the German Pointer’s history isn’t exactly clear, the dog is likely a descendent of various German hound and tracking dogs and dates back to at least the 1700s.
+While the German Pointer’s history isn’t exactly clear, it is likely a descendent of various German hound and tracking dogs and dates back to at least the 1700s.

 13. German Pinscher

-The German Pinscher is a strong, sleek breed with an elongated head, muscular (but not overly pronounced) body and a shimmering coat that can be red or black with red accents.
+The German Pinscher is a strong breed with an elongated head, slightly muscular body, and a shiny coat that can be reddish or black with red accents.

 14. Miniature Pinscher